-- all-purpose flour – like the powdered sugar, I’d recommend measuring your flour by weight for the best accuracy.
+- all-purpose flour - like the powdered sugar, I'd recommend measuring your flour by weight with a kitchen scale for the best accuracy.
 See tips below for more details!

 - baking powder - baking powder gives our cookies a bit of a lift, especially since we're only using one egg.